Skip to content

-The Republic of Sri Lanka is in the continent of Asia, and it has two capitals: Sri Jayawardenepura Kotte, the administrative capital, and Colombo, the commercial capital of the country.
-Sri Lanka has had many names, Greek geographers referred to it as Taproban, and the Arabs had a share in naming it, as they called it Serendib.
+The Republic of Sri Lanka is on the Asian continent and has two capitals: Sri Jayawardenepura Kotte, the administrative capital, and Colombo, the commercial capital.
+Sri Lanka has had many names.
+Greek geographers referred to it as Taproban, and the Arabs had a share in naming it, as they called it Serendib.
 Then European cartographers called it Ceylon, and since 1972, Sri Lanka has become the state’s official name.

-It is in the southwest by the Bay of Bengal and separated from the Indian subcontinent by the Gulf of Mannar and a strait called the Balk Strait.
+It is in the southwest, bordered by the Bay of Bengal and separated from the Indian subcontinent by the Gulf of Mannar and the Balk Strait.

-The topography of Sri Lanka is different from one place to another, affecting the main climate factors like winds, monsoons, humidity, and temperatures.
+The topography of Sri Lanka varies from place to place, affecting the main climate factors like winds, monsoons, humidity, and temperatures.
 The central highlands’ geographical features differ between mountain ranges, valleys, basins, and cliffs.

 Sri Lanka